 - 2 night trip to Toronto and Niagara Falls

 Support for students is a priority for John Abbott College.
 The International Programs Office collaborates with the Student Services department to ensure that all students feel comfortable, personally, socially, and academically during their stay in Montreal.

 The following services are available to you during your stay at JAC:

 - 24 / 7 emergency access to an International Programs Office staff member;

 - College nurses discuss health concerns and health choices, nutrition, emotional well-being, stress, and more;

 - Psychologists are available to assist you with personal, career, and educational concerns;

 A doctor is available at the on-campus medical clinic.

-Full insurance coverage is provided for all students from Canton de Vaud.
+Full insurance coverage is provided for all international students.
 Details of the insurance package can be found here.